 • Children under 5 years old;

-• With caution in osteoporosis and the presence of oncological tumors.
+• Use caution in case of osteoporosis and the presence of cancer.

 Side effects of the drug Omeprazole

-The most common disorders of the gastrointestinal tract that are observed after taking the drug Omeprazole include the following:
+The most common gastrointestinal disorders that are observed after taking the drug Omeprazole include the following:

 • constipation or diarrhea;